Sora (text-to-video model): Positive

+Negative

+Some internet users and online content creators, such as Hank Green, called the mobile app "SlopTok," a reference to both the mobile app TikTok and the term AI slop.
+Filmmaker Tyler Perry announced he would be putting a planned $800 million expansion of his Atlanta studio on hold, expressing concern about Sora's potential impact on the film industry.

 OpenAI came under controversy over character generation after Sora 2 produced several videos that featured copyrighted characters.
 The company stated it would work with rights holders to block characters from Sora at their request, giving copyright holders more control.
 In October 2025, Japan's Content Overseas Distribution Association submitted a request to OpenAI demanding that it stop using the copyrighted content of its member companies, including Studio Ghibli and Square Enix.

-Various estates of celebrities have threatened legal action against OpenAI's Sora 2 app, due to deepfake videos being created of their likeness, including celebrities that have passed away.
-Family members of the late comedians Robin Williams and George Carlin also urged OpenAI to take action against "hurtful videos" and to restrict deepfakes of their loved ones.
-OpenAI restricted users from making videos of the late Martin Luther King Jr. and gave estates the ability to opt out of those they represent.
+Various estates of celebrities have threatened legal action against OpenAI's Sora 2 app, due to deepfake videos being created of their likeness, including celebrities who have died.
+Family members of the late celebrities Robin Williams, Kobe Bryant, Paul Walker, and George Carlin also urged OpenAI to take action against "hurtful videos" and to restrict deepfakes of their loved ones.
+OpenAI restricted users from making videos of the late Martin Luther King Jr., and gave estates the ability to opt out of those they represent.

+American academic Oren Etzioni expressed concerns over the technology's ability to create online disinformation for political campaigns.
+For Wired, Steven Levy similarly wrote that it had the potential to become "a misinformation train wreck" and opined that its preview clips were "impressive" but "not perfect" and that it "show[ed] an emergent grasp of cinematic grammar" due to its unprompted shot changes.
+Levy added, "[i]t will be a very long time, if ever, before text-to-video threatens actual filmmaking."